 CMR’s Julie Roche says they’ve done the best they can to take the middle road, to ensure that the amendment is passed.

 “We get criticisms from both sides,” she concedes.
 “On the one side is the general legalization movement and they think it’s way too restrictive, including the registry.
 And then on the other hand you have anti-drug people and they think there’s all these loopholes in it. ”

-The restrictions on the amount patients will be allowed to possess is where CMR made its biggest compromise, says Roche.
+The restrictions on the quantity of pot patients will be legally allowed to possess is where CMR made its biggest compromise, says Roche.

 “The opponents say, ‘That’s way too much for a person to have — that’s too much for personal consumption.’
 And the other side says, ‘That isn’t enough.’
 I think we are somewhere in the middle with the limits,” she says.
 “If there weren’t limits we’d have even more opposition.”

 The registration system for patients was something unique to Colorado’s proposed legislation.
-It was drafted so that police would not be forced to take the word of anyone caught with marijuana who claimed that they were using it for medical purposes — they would have some way to check it out.
-For patients, the system is seen as a way for them to defend themselves if caught with a stash of pot.
+It was drafted so that police would not be forced to take the word of anyone caught with marijuana who claimed that they were using it for medical purposes — they would have access to a database to verify these claims.
+For patients, the registry system is seen as a way for them to defend themselves if caught with a stash of pot.

 But the registry has been another aspect of the amendment both opponents and supporters of medical marijuana dislike.
 Robert Lewis, a Stake President of the Mormon Church and a member of C.A.L.M. says since they can possess two ounces at a time, once a patient is registered and gets a card, “He can be completely stoned for up to a year.”